Highly Sensitive People And Antidepressants: What You Need To Know

 And what do I mean by root causes?

 I mean that when things go wonky in our brains that doesn’t usually happen out of the blue for no reason.
 You don’t just get hit by depression the way you get hit by the flu virus.
-While there are a whole lot of chemicals and different ways they can go wonky in our brains, for highly sensitive people, depression is often preceded by stress from chronic overstimulation.
+While there are a whole lot of neurotransmitters and different ways they can go wonky in our brains, for highly sensitive people, depression is often preceded by stress from chronic overstimulation.

 Now, if an HSP wants to lead a stimulating high-stress lifestyle and wants to take medications for the rest of their life to enable them to do so, that is their right.